dennis-nguyen/Foodit/README.md

 ### Feature List
 - **Jif** pulls from 5 different gif subreddits so users can create a collection of their favorite gifs in once place.
-- Users can add notes to any of their saved gifs once it is added to the their collection.
+- Users can add comments to any of their saved gifs once it is added to the their collection.
 - **Jif** continously scrapes the next page of reddit if the same category button is clicked again.
 - Grid system interface keeps it simple and provides ease of use to users.